Kira-Green/weather/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 #Weather App - personal project

+## I decided to challenge myself to make a weather app fetching the data from Open Weather Map API

+### This has been started but needs more work on it!

 ## Available Scripts

 In the project directory, you can run: